Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale because it gives better accuracy from my experiment below, it's also inline with Yan Lecun [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf):"The ConvNet was trained with full supervision on the color images of the GTSRB dataset and reached 98.97% accuracy on the phase 1 test set.
 After the end of phase 1, additional experiments with grayscale images established a new record accuracy of 99.17%"
+It also helps to reduce the training time

 Here is an example of a traffic sign image before and after grayscaling then normalized the image data